buschman-lab/ProjectTemplate/README.md

 To use the template, simply create a new repository with your `project_name` in GitHub and use this as the starting template.

 ## Tracking ideas and to-dos
-The nice thing about Github is that it has issue tracking built in.
-This means we can keep track of issues with the code itself (i.e., bugs).
+The nice thing about Github is that we can use the built-in issue tracking to keep track of progress.
+Of course, this could include issues with the code itself (i.e., bugs).
 But, more importantly, we can keep track of a wish list of _features_ where the features of a scientific project is the analyses.
 This allows us to use issues to track all of our ideas for analyses, creating sub-issues for tracking progress on the code, and even replying to the issues with the figures that we generate!

 ## Version control with git
-One of the nice things about using GitHub to manage the project, is that everything is automatically backed up using version control with git.
-This should be integrated into your data analysis pipeline, whether using Python or Matlab.
+One of the nice things about using GitHub to manage the project, is that everything is automatically backed up with version control.
+This should be integrated into your analysis pipeline, whether using Python or Matlab.
 Please _update your repository regularly_.
-I would suggest doing this regularly (at least daily).
+I would suggest doing this at least daily.
 This not only provides a log of your progress, but will also allow you to roll back to previous versions easily.
 It also allows you to easily respond to issues, knock off to-do lists, etc.

 Updates can be done automatically (e.g., [here is one solution on Windows](https://gist.github.com/rosharp/c195e67318362ed603148058875327e0)).

+## Sharing with GitHub
+Need to share your results with someone?
+Simply add them as a collaborator on the project!
+They'll be able to see all of your analyses and results, read background information on the project, understand the methods you have used, and even add their own voice to the project.
+This is the beauty of working with GitHub; everything is online and easily shared.

+Furthermore, once it is time to publish your manuscript, it is easy to create a publically accessible branch of the repository for reviewers and readers to browse.

 ## General Principals
-This is intended to be a helpful scaffold for organizing your thoughts, analyses, results, and writing related to a Some suggestions for how to organize the project:
+This is intended to be a helpful scaffold for organizing your thoughts, analyses, results, and writing related to a project.
+Some suggestions for how to organize the project:

-I think that generally a set of principles should apply:
-- __Avoid repetions__: That means for example to link a datatset into the `data/raw` folder and read it in several notebooks with something like `xr.open_dataset('../data/raw/dataset.nc')` or to refactor and generalize functions into the source code and import it into notebooks as needed, instead of keeping very similar or copied function definition in each notebook.
+- __Avoid repetitions__: When things are repeated they often can cause silent errors where one copy of something changes and the others don't.
+Therefore, any code that is going to be reused should be placed into a `source` code and then called from the notebooks.
+Similarly, data should be loaded from the data directories within each script (e.g., `xr.open_dataset('../data/raw/dataset.dat')`.
 - __Document as you go__: You will rarely do it afterwards, and if that happens it will be a pain!
-When you develop a function you usually write little snippets of code to test it out.
-Take the extra time to convert them into unittests.
-Test are a great way of documenting what functions are supposed to do!
-The same principal applies to other documentation.
-If you can structure data the way that it is self-explanatory, that helps more than a long README (but also write the README to get people started please!).
+When developing a function, it is usually good practice to start with a sketch of the function, written as comments.
+Then, as you code make sure to explain any code that isn't going to be completely obvious.
+Finally, it is always helpful to add a description at the top along with descriptions of inputs and outputs.
+- __Create unit tests__: When you develop a function, it is important to test it with known inputs/outputs (e.g., using simulated data).
+It is good coding practice to turn the snippets of code you wrote to test the function into a [unit test](https://en.wikipedia.org/wiki/Unit_testing).
+Tests are a great way of ensuring functions always return the expected output and documenting what a function is supposed to do.
-Use your notebooks to present results without code ([example](https://github.com/jbusecke/guides/blob/master/analysis_sharing_workflow.md)), instead of writing up the same passages in an email with a bunch of loose figures.
-Your collaborators/advisors/mum will thank you!
+- __Use notebooks to organize results__: Once you have results, you will want to organize them and make them easy to peruse in the future.
+Notebooks are useful for this process.
+You can create a notebook that presents results with code ([example](https://github.com/jbusecke/guides/blob/master/analysis_sharing_workflow.md)).
+This keeps everything in one place and avoids the need to write up the same passages in an email with a bunch of loose figures.

-If you have suggestions, feel free to raise an issue or submit a pull request.
+If you have suggestions, feel free to raise an issue or submit a pull request for this template!

 ## Organization

+To help you organize your project, this template creates a folder structure for each part of the project.
 Your `project_name` folder should look like this:

 ```